 Even when you look at the older gen GTX 10 series, one will currently have to pay Rs.
 62,600 for GEFORCE GTX 1080 Ti Founders Edition, Rs.
 49,200 for GEFORCE GTX 1080 (10: GAMING PERFECTED) and Rs.
 40,350 for GEFORCE GTX 1070 Ti, and approx. Rs.
 45,000 for MSI GAMING GeForce GTX 1070.

 One can easily see how the RTX 2060 is considerably cheaper compared to all of the above cards except for GEFORCE GTX 1060 Founders Edition which is currently being sold at Rs.
 26,850.
-But going for the older generation card doens't make sense, when you are getting all the goodness of the RTX series and much more performance boost by spending less than a thousand Rupees more than the cost of GTX 1060.
+But going for the older generation card doesn't make sense when you are getting all the goodness of the RTX series and much more performance boost by spending less than a thousand Rupees more than the cost of GTX 1060.

 GTX 1060 Vs RTX 2060 Vs GTX 1070: A Dilemma among Nvidia Fans

-Since all the RTX series cards are based on the same TU106 architecture, even the cheapest 2060 therefore gets the same brain.
+Since all the RTX series cards are based on the same TU106 architecture, even the cheapest 2060, therefore, gets the same brain.
 However, the RTX 2060 packs a slightly lesser version of the TU106 GPU used in the elder sibling - the RTX 2070.
 Since we are comparing the GTX with the RTX series (spec-wise) it has to be noted that the RTX 2060 will pretty much overcome GTX series cards as the Turing architecture comes with enough tweaking support.
 Leaving this apart, we can see how these 3 GPUs from two generations apart fare with each other.

 The RTX 2060 comes with 1,920 CUDA Cores and it's elder sibling (RTX 2070) boasts of 2,304 CUDA Cores which is not much of a difference considering the price difference.
-Some may compare the same number with it's previous-gen sibling - the GTX 1060, which has far more CUDA Cores, roughly 33 percent.
+Some may compare the same number with its previous-gen sibling - the GTX 1060, which has far more CUDA Cores, roughly 33 percent.

 It's also obvious that the memory capacity of the RTX 2060 is a bit less compared to the GTX 1060, but the fact that it comes with a GDDR6 memory does bring in a lot of improvements in the overall bandwidth of the RTX 2060 (even in the case of 1070).
-Some might argue that a 6GB VRAM could possibly be a bit of a problem for the GPU while firing a memory-intensive games running at 1440p resolution, but this might have also been the only reason behind the conspicuous price of the RTX 2060 and one can also factor in the addition of the GDDR6 memory which is better than the rather old GDDR5 used in the previous gen GPUs.
+Some might argue that a 6GB VRAM could possibly be a bit of a problem for the GPU while firing a memory-intensive games running at 1440p resolution, but this might have also been the only reason behind the conspicuous price of the RTX 2060 and one can also factor in the addition of the GDDR6 memory which is better than the rather old GDDR5 used in the previous-gen GPUs.
 Thus, the increment in the memory bandwidth at 3368 GB/Sec of the RTX 2060 is something which needs buyers attention as it is quite faster compared to the GTX 1060's 192 GB/Sec and GTX 1070/1070TI's 256GB/Sec.

-Talking about the DLSS element in the RTX which helps upscaling the 1440p image to the 4K, it does deliver stunning picture quality by making edges of rendered objects smooth.
-Thanks to the RTX's Tensor Cores.
+Talking about the DLSS element in the RTX which helps to upscale the 1440p image to the 4K, it does deliver stunning picture quality by making edges of rendered objects smooth.
+Thanks to RTX's Tensor Cores.
 The RTX 2060 does suck up more power than its predecessor, 160 watts compared to the 120W consumed by the GTX 1060 and 150W by GTX 1070.
 But considering the RTX 2060's performance jump, I think Nvidia has done a pretty good job.